Reintroducing choughs to Kent

 Choughs have been absent from the wild in Kent for over 200 years due to habitat loss and historical persecution.
 Yet, this species has retained a deep cultural link throughout Kent's history - these iconic birds can be spotted on pub signs across our county as well as on the Canterbury coat of arms itself.

-For four decades, Kent Wildlife Trust has worked alongside others, including the National Trust and White Cliffs Countryside Partnership, to restore chalk grassland habitat and reintroduce conservation grazing management across East Kent.
+For four decades, Kent Wildlife Trust has worked alongside others, including the National Trust, English Heritage and White Cliffs Countryside Partnership, to restore chalk grassland habitat and reintroduce conservation grazing management across East Kent.
 Extensive feasibility studies have shown that, thanks to this dedicated restoration work, there is now suitable habitat to support the return of wild red-billed choughs to Kent - and we couldn't be more delighted to welcome them back.

 Thank you to everyone who has supported this reintroduction project so far, whether by visiting the chough aviary at Dover Castle, donating to our appeal or spreading the word about this project online and in your communities.
+We could not have done it without you.
+But the work is far from over and we still need your support to allow further releases and ensure the ongoing population keeps flying high in Kent.
+Every penny counts, will you be a Chough Champion?

 FAQs